yyyzzx7/eDOCr/README.md

 # eDOCr

 eDOCr is a packaged version of [keras-ocr](https://github.com/faustomorales/keras-ocr) that facilitates end-to-end digitization of mechanical EDs.
 Developed for Windows OS and using Python as the primary programming language.
+The implementation is discussed in the researh paper [Optical character recognition on engineering drawings to achieve automation in production quality control](https://www.frontiersin.org/articles/10.3389/fmtec.2023.1154132/full)

 ## Getting Started